dortania/Getting-Started-With-ACPI/Universal/awac.md

 ![](https://i.imgur.com/uuUF857.png)

 As you can see we found the `STAS ==` in our DSDT, this means we're able to force enable our Legacy RTC.
 In this case, [SSDT-AWAC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-AWAC.dsl) will be used As-Is with no modifications required.
 Just need to compile.
+Note that `STAS` may be found in AWAC first instead of RTC like in our example, this is normal.

 For systems where no `STAS` shows up **but** you do have `AWAC`, you can use [SSDT-RTC0](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-RTC0.dsl) though you will need to check the naming of LPC in your DSDT